kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 ## Summary

-The `kustomize localize` command creates a “localized” copy of the target kustomization directory in which the layered kustomization files contain local, instead of remote, references to downloaded files.
+The `kustomize localize` command creates a “localized” copy of the target kustomization and any files target transitively references, in which the kustomization files contain local, instead of remote, references to downloaded files.
 The command is part of an effort to enable `kustomize build` to run without network access.

 ## Motivation